-Any student convicted of any drug-related criminal statute while receiving federal financial aid must notify in writing the Student Records Coordinator and Financial Aid Coordinator, no later than five (5) days after such conviction.
+Any student convicted of any drug-related criminal statute while receiving federal financial aid must notify in writing the Director of Student Records, no later than five (5) days after such conviction.
 Under federal and state laws, any student convicted of a drug-related offense while receiving federal financial aid must be denied all federal and state assistance, including Pell Grants.
 For more information, see the RLNC Catalog and Student Handbook.